mdsol/rack_content_type_default/README.md

 Rack::ContentTypeDefault is a tiny piece of middleware that sets default `CONTENT-TYPE:` header when it isn't present for specific requests.
 It checks if a content type is set and does not override the existing one.

-The options allow you to specify the request methods and the content type to be set.
-The options also allow you to set content type only for requests with certain paths.
-In addition, the options allow  you to have content type set to application/xml or application/json if the path ends in .xml or .json, respectively.
+The following options may be specified:

+1. Request method(s) on which the content type is applied.
+The default value is post.
+2. Desired content type.
+The default value is 'application/json'.
+3. Paths on which the content type is applied.
+The default is all paths when none are specified.
+4. A boolean value to indicate whether or not to apply 'application/xml' or 'application/json' if the path ends in .xml or .json, respectively.
+The default value is false.

 The code has been copied and adapted from https://gist.github.com/tstachl/6264249